vechain/vechain-sdk-js/docs/thor-client.md

 ---
-description: Thorest-client
+description: Thor-client
 ---

-# Thorest-client
+# Thor-client

-The thorest-client serves as a RESTful API for seamless access to the VechainThor network.
+The Thor-client serves as an interface to interact with the vechain Thor blockchain.
 This client streamlines the interaction with the blockchain by providing a set of methods specifically tailored to retrieve information from various endpoints.
 By encapsulating the intricacies of the underlying communication with the VechainThor network, developers can easily integrate this client into their applications.
-Whether fetching details about specific blocks, querying transaction information, or accessing other blockchain-related data, the thorest-client simplifies the process, enabling efficient and straightforward integration with the VechainThor network through RESTful API calls.
+Whether fetching details about specific blocks, querying transaction information, or accessing other blockchain-related data, the thor-client simplifies the process, enabling efficient and straightforward integration with the VechainThor network through RESTful API calls.

 ## Accounts

-The Thorest-client extends its functionality to provide seamless access to account-related information on the VechainThor network.
-The following code exemplifies how developers can utilize the Thorest-client to interact with accounts:
+The Thor-client extends its functionality to provide seamless access to account-related information on the VechainThor network.
+The following code exemplifies how developers can utilize the Thor-client to interact with accounts:

 ```typescript { name=accounts, category=example }
 import { HttpClient, ThorClient } from '@vechainfoundation/vechain-sdk-network';